phenology/cgc/manuscript/paper.md

   CGC offers functionality to efficiently utilize available computational resources (ranging from single machines to computing clusters) and to tackle a wide range of dataset sizes.
 For single machine execution the package offers optimized support of multi-core CPUs and/or limited system memory.
 For large datasets CGC supports the use of distributed data and computation on computing clusters

 - **Easy integration into geospatial analysis workflows.**
-  CGC is written in Python, which is widely used for geospatial scripting and applications, and employs Numpy [@Harris:2020] and Dask [@Dask:2016] arrays as input and output data types, guaranteeing seamless integration to the Python ecosystem and interoperability with the libraries prevalent in the field of big (geo)data.
+  CGC is written in Python, which is widely used for geospatial scripting and applications, and employs NumPy [@Harris:2020] and Dask [@Dask:2016] arrays as input and output data types, guaranteeing seamless integration to the Python ecosystem and interoperability with the libraries prevalent in the field of big (geo)data.
 This furthermore ensures the interoperability of CGC with the Xarray package [@Hoyer:2017], so that this versatile and popular tool can be used for data loading and manipulation before and after analyses with CGC.

 - **Ease of use and reproducibility.**